jjfeng/jjfeng.github.io/joining.md

  if you're interested.

 Screening of applicants will begin immediately and will continue as needed throughout the recruitment period.
-The position will come with a competitive postdoc-level salary with great benefits for two years, with the ability to extend if things are going well.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.